 “We passed through an extremely large roblar (trees very tall and thick) . . . running 3 leagues [8 miles]east to west, and a league and a half [four miles] north to south” -- Jose Altimira, founder of the Sonoma Mission, describing Sonoma Valley in 1823.

-“the valleys are . . . sprinkled with oak trees, and it seems ever as if we were...
+“the valleys are . . . sprinkled with oak trees, and it seems ever as if we were about to enter a...
 More »

 Drag and drop the content to change the order of featured content.
 The top nine will be displayed.